 What was your best experience?

 One personal highlight was when I worked with a child who had a disability.
 He started the day as a quiet and timid young person, and I found it challenging to make the activities seem appealing to him.
 However, by the end of the day, we were talking about his favourite topic (Fortnite game of course!) and his teacher even approached me to thank me for my time.
 I have never smiled more after finishing a shift in all my five years of working.

 I love my role as an Outreach Ambassador and anyone who loves to meet amazing people, try new things, face new challenges and grow as a person would certainly be suitable for this job role.

 INTERESTED IN SUPPORTING DISADVANTAGED PUPILS IN LOCAL SCHOOLS?

-Until then, you can register your interest and we will notify you when applications are open.
+You can register your interest here and we will notify you when applications are open in 2021/2022.

 To find out more about the variety of ways you can get involved in our schemes, visiting our page here.